 For example:

-• A business has 50 billion and can invest in the expansion of production or invest in AI technology.
-If you choose to expand production, the opportunity cost is the benefit from the application WHO that business can have reach.
+- A business has 50 billion and can invest in the expansion of production or invest in AI technology.
+If you choose to expand production, the opportunity cost is the benefit from the application AI that business can have reach.

 The consideration of opportunity costs help businesses make financial decisions more optimal, especially in the stage of expansion or restructuring.